ImMnan/Cheat_sheets/Kubernetes/cheatsheet.md

 <!-- overview -->

-This page contains a list of commonly used `kubectl` commands and flags.
+This page contains a list of commonly used `kubectl` cmds and flags.

 <!-- body -->